Jump to section

-Prognosis of a puppy with tracheal hypoplasia mostly depends upon the degree of tracheal narrowing, the severity of clinical signs, as well as the presence of any comorbidities.
+Prognosis of a puppy with tracheal hypoplasia mostly depends upon the degree of tracheal narrowing, the severity of clinical signs, as well as the presence of other conditions.
 Careful lifestyle management, especially maintaining a healthy weight, appears to positively impact the puppy’s outcome.
 Dogs with exceptionally narrowed airways and breathing difficulties should be kept in a calm, low-stress environment, in cool temperatures (to limit overheating and excess panting) and handled carefully to reduce stress and anxiety.
 The condition is exacerbated by exercise, so puppies must be monitored for over activity.

 In the best possible scenario, some puppies “outgrow” the condition when normal development lessens the severity of the narrowed structure.